The Big Picture…

 We call the first diffusion and the later adoption of your innovation.

-In this article we’ll explore diffusion.
-We’ll be looking at Bass’ diffusion and Rogers’ adoption types.
+In this article, we’ll explore diffusion.
+We’ll be looking at Bass’ diffusion model and Rogers’ adoption types.
 As well as Moore’s crossing the chasm, Gladwell’s tipping point and Maloney’s 16% rule.

-Perhaps slightly different to other articles you may read on diffusion, I take a network- rather than theory-first view.
+Perhaps slightly different from other articles you may read on diffusion, we will take a network-first rather than theory-first approach.

-If adoption is more your thing, then this is the article for you.
+If adoption is more of your thing, then this is the article for you.